Oil Recovers Slightly, Eyes on U.S. Crude Stocks

-Oil futures edged up on Friday, but were still heading for a weekly loss after rising U.S. stocks raised doubts that production cuts are achieving their goal of draining global inventory.
+Oil futures edged up on Friday but still ended the week lower, after rising U.S. stocks raised doubts that production cuts are achieving their goal of draining global inventory.

 Continue Reading Below

-Prices began to tick upward Friday as bargain buyers and profit takers bet that a selloff earlier this week has lost momentum.
-But oil markets are on track to end the week down around 4% lower after falling sharply on Wednesday when the U.S. Energy Information Administration published a surprise increase in crude stocks in its weekly data.
+Prices ticked upward Friday as bargain buyers and profit takers bet that a selloff earlier this week has lost momentum.
+But oil markets ended the week down around 3.84% lower after falling sharply on Wednesday when the U.S. Energy Information Administration published a surprise increase in crude stocks in its weekly data.
+It was the third straight week of declines.

 "The inventory surplus in the U.S. and across much of the globe seems to be the black cloud that shows up to rain on the bulls parade whenever a rally gets going, and until real progress is made on that front, it may be difficult to see a reversal of this negative trend," said analysts at TAC Energy.